scriptingxss/EmbedOS/README.md

 - [IoTGoat](https://github.com/scriptingxss/IoTGoat)

 # Methodology (~/Desktop/Firmware-Security-Testing-Methodology.pdf)
-- Firmware Security Testing Methodology
+- Firmware Security Testing Methodology - See the following repository for further details https://github.com/scriptingxss/owasp-fstm/

 # Feedback
 If you would like to contribute or provide feedback to improve this virtual machine, submit a pull request or get in touch over Twitter [@scriptingxss](https://twitter.com/scriptingxss).